Rareș Enceanu

-Rareș Enceanu (born 5 August 1994) is a Romanian footballer who plays as a midfielder for CSA Steaua București.
+Rareș Enceanu (born 5 August 1994) is a Romanian professional footballer who plays as a midfielder or a winger for Liga II club Bihor Oradea.

 Club career

 Enceanu made his Liga I debut on 23 March 2012 in a 1–0 defeat of Rapid București.
 He injured his thigh after opening the scoring for the Romanian under-19 team against Cyprus under-19s in April.
 Named in FC Brașov's starting eleven to face Dinamo București just three weeks later, he suffered a recurrence of the injury after only six minutes of the match, and did not return to training until mid-August.